mmclhugo1/wandisco-documentation/docs/quickstarts/preparation/azure_vm_prep.md

 * Installation of utilities.
 * Verification of available storage for docker images.

+**This is not required if you have used our [Azure VM creation](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/preparation/azure_vm_creation) guide, as all utilities and disk requirements will have been included.**

 ## Prerequisites

 [//]: <Issues with running out of disk space because of docker images filling up the root partition (see DAP-134).
 As such, we suggest adding a data disk for storage.>

 * Azure VM created and started.
-See the [Azure VM creation](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/preparation/azure_vm_creation) guide for steps to create an Azure VM.
   * Instructions are provided for UbuntuLTS 18.04.
-  * A minimum of 32GB storage.
-The [Azure VM creation](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/preparation/azure_vm_creation) guide includes this in the default example.
+  * A minimum of 32GB Temp storage for the `/var/lib/docker` directory.
   * Root access on server (this is normally available by default).
 All the commands given here should be run as **root** user.
 * Access to your company's VPN or similar if required.